thibaudcolas/frontend-starter-kit/docs/performance-review-template.md

 Major contributors here are the Add This social sharing plugin, which sends multiple JavaScript requests; and the jQuery carousel (image slideshow).

 ### Browser & OS findings

-Statistics taken from website statistics.
+Statistics taken from web analytics.

 | OS | % of users |
 |---------|-----------|